 From gallery to art office

-explore new paths and to extend our activities beyond the
+ambition to explore new paths and to extend its activities beyond the

-traditional concept of an art gallery, we now present Tallieu
+traditional concept of an art gallery, Tallieu Art Office & Ischa Tallieu

 continue to build upon the experience and achievements within the context of a

 until 2014, Galerie Fortlaan 17 earned its position in the contemporary arts

 world, constantly reinforcing its reputation thanks to high-profile

 exhibitions, projects, publications, involvement in international art fairs,

 performances, debates and lectures.
 In 2014, the time had come to take up a new

 Tallieu Art Office works now in different fields such as visual, installation and new media art, contemporary classical music, sound art and the performing arts with a special interest in transdisciplinary projects and a focus on selection, promotion, exhibitions, networking, consultancy, expertise and representation.

 Pieter Laurens Mol at Vincent van GoghHuis, Zundert (NL) - Vincent & Lawrence Malstaf at Daejeon Museum of Art, South Korea - Lawrence Malstaf at Nikolaj Kunsthal, Copenhagen (DK) - David Bowen & Aernoudt Jacobs at MU, Eindhoven (NL) - David Bowen & Kristina Estell at New Media Gallery, Vancouver (CA) - David Bowen at The Matress Factory, Pittsburgh (US) - Jacques Charlier at Musée d'Ixelles, Brussels (B)